 A non-household demand forecasting model was then developed for each sector which allowed demand to be forecast over the planning period.
 The model has been developed at the company and WRZ level and aggregated region level for each sector.
-It Includes multiple scenarios that have been generated to take account of uncertainties in various assessments.
+It includes multiple scenarios that have been generated to take account of uncertainties in various assessments.
 It also has been developed to be fully transparent and able to withstand scrutiny at a public inquiry.
 The outputs have been incorporated into a commonly used tool that allows companies to select the various outputs and scenarios at different levels.

-Further details on how the model was developed and the outputs are documented in the Non-household demand forecasts 2020 to 2100 report in Appendix D.
+Further details on how the model was developed and the outputs are documented in the Non-household demand forecasts 2020 to 2100 report in Level 2 Appendix B of this report.